 Athens Technical College provides to students a variety of degree programs; this includes courses in automotive repair, culinary arts, early childhood education, nursing, social work, and fire science.
 The history of the college dates to the 1940s, when the growing need of vocational and training schools was in the most demand.
 The school offers both traditional and distance learning education.

 8. Valdosta State University

 Valdosta State University’s BA in Legal Assistant Studies prepares students in the foundations of the American legal system, comprehends ethical issues and dilemmas, and gives students a choice to choose flexible course subjects.
 As part of the Department of Political Science, the paralegal program will include a capstone course and an internship that better prepares the paralegal student upon graduation.
 The school offers several programs of interest and is one of the most affordable colleges in Georgia.

 Valdosta State University has one of the most beautiful school campuses in the state of Georgia.
 For over 100 years the school has put their focus on creating successful students.
 The University has also one the best-accredited paralegal programs in Georgia.
 The school offers small classroom settings and strives for academic excellence for all students.
 The college has students from all fifty states; however, eighty-nine percent are born or raised Georgians.

 9. Augusta Technical College

-Augusta Technical College, founded in 1961, provides students with programs in Cyber Technology, Arts and Sciences, Nursing and Applied Health sciences, and Business and Public Services.
-The school offers a low student to faculty ratio.
-The school is diverse; however, most students are primarily Caucasian or African descent.
+Augusta Technical College, founded in 1961, provides students with programs in Cyber Technology, Arts and Sciences, Nursing and Applied Health Sciences, and Business and Public Services.
+The school offers a low student-to-faculty ratio.
+The school is diverse; however, most students are primarily of Caucasian or African descent.
 The College enrolls both the young and older generation as academic students; with more than half being part-time status.

 Program: AAS in Paralegal